abourdon/shprofile/README.md

 will reload the current loaded profile.

-This feature can be useful if you want to load a specific configuration at each shell session opening.
+Note that this feature can be useful if a specific configuration needs to be executed at any shell session openings.
 See [further](#3-bootstrap-it) for more details.

 #### Structure of a script